- March 10, 2022

 Are Bartenders Held Liable for Drunk Drivers?

-New York law does allow an individual bartender to be liable for a drunk driver.
+New York law does allow an individual bartender to be held liable for the actions of a drunk driver.
 Unlike other states, New York’s dram shop laws refer to any person who serves alcohol, not just the business entity.

 As a practical note, you will generally want to still name the bar in a lawsuit even if you name a bartender.
 Bars will generally have more insurance and more assets than individual bartenders.
 This makes actually recovering what a court awards you more likely.